yoonthegoon/AoC22/puzzles/day_04/README.md

 The premise of this puzzle is to find how many evles' ranges fully contain others' ranges.
 The sample input and visual explanation [here](https://adventofcode.com/2022/day/4#part2) is done real well, so I won't rewrite it 💁‍♀️.

 Le't stake a look at my global scope.
+(I now notice my mistake but this one stays 🇫🇷.)
 ```python
 PAIRS = INPUT.split('\n')[:-1]